mincrmatt12/nmfu/docs/tutorial/http2.md

 waitend();
 ```

-Since our header parsing is going to add more error conditions, let's replace the ad-hoc boolean flag with an `error_code`
+Since our header parsing is going to add more error conditions, it'd be nice to consolidate all the error conditions.
-enum:
+One approach we could use would be to replace the ad-hoc boolean flag with an `error_code` enum:

 ```nmfu
 out enum{OK, URI_TOO_LONG} result_code;